 Many cities and areas in Japan are within a short reach from each other thanks to the Shinkansen, the bullet-train which has a maximum operating speed of 320 kilometres per hour.
 To get to the art island of Naoshima in Japan take the JR Uno Line to Uno, about an hour from Okayama.
 You may need to change at Chaya-machi.
 From Uno take the ferry to Miyanoura, the main port of Naoshima.
 Alternatively you can also take a ferry from Takamatsu, but note that less ferries depart from here.
-For timetables of the trains check the Shinkansen website.
+For timetables of the trains check the Shinkansen website or simply use Google Maps, which generally also works fine in Japan.
 Check the Benesse House website for the time-table of the ferries departing from the different ports on the mainland.
 From Naoshima you can get a boat to Teshima, from there or from the city of Hoden on the mainland you can get a boat to Inujima.

-As soon as you arrive to the island pick up a map from the tourist information desk in the Marine Station by the ferry port.
-On this map you’ll find the different art venues and also a list of all accommodation options on the island.
+As soon as you arrive to the island, pick up a map from the tourist information desk in the Marine Station by the ferry port.
 Transportation around the island is by bike, minibus or foot.
+Rental bikes are available.

 The other articles written for this month’s ArtSmart Roundtable are: